davideberly/GeometricTools/README.md

   for details.
 The work-around is mentioned there, adding /Zc:nrvo- to the option Configuration | C++ | Command Line.
 The problem has been fixed as of version 17.4.5.

+* After installing NVIDIA driver version 531.18 on a Windows 11 machine with Microsoft Visual Studio 17.5.1, all DirectX 11 samples throw 2 exceptions in D3D11CreateDevice, both tagged as Poco::NotFoundException.
+If you continue execution after these exceptions, the applications perform correctly.
+If you then click the application Close icon, another Poco::NotFoundException is generated.
+You can continue execution after this exception.
+I have filed a report with NVIDIA, providing a minimal-code reproduction.

 ## Links to GTE-Based Projects ##
 * Seb Wouter's improvement for my LCP-based test-intersection query between